Vokturz/LLM-slackbot-channels/README.md

 - **/bot_info**
     This command presents the initial prompt used by the bot, as well as the default 'temperature' for generating responses.

+- **/permissions** (optional)
+    This command modify which users can interact with the bot.
+It requires a password defined in the environment variables

+    Command syntax: `/permissions <PERMISSIONS_PASSWORD>`

+    If no password was defined inside `.env`, then this command do nothing.
 ### Mentions
 When the bot is mentioned in a thread, it can respond based on the context.
 The context limit is handled using a `max token limit` in a similar way as `ConversationTokenBufferMemory` from langchain.